nikyim/cp-kafka-demo/README.md

 # cp-kafka-demo
-A simple demo of using Confluent Platform
+A simple demo on using Confluent Platform